mgreenberry/MS2-Smart-Associates/README.md

 * As a user returning to the site:
   1. I want to be able to see additional projects when returning to the website
   2. I want to be able to easily find content I am interested in
-  3. I want to be able to contact the business owner by various means, such as contact form, social media, video call, etc

 * Smart Associates will do this by:
   1. Design extra content that will display when more project infromation is available from the directors
   2. Design an easy to use and friendly navigation bar and clickable buttons on each page
-  3. Design a contact form section/page.
-Also provide social media buttons and a contact us on each page at the bottom

 [Back to content](#table-of-contents)
 ### Design Choices